Responsibility &

 Our Policies

-This survey inquires about employee’s sentiments on the organization’s work structure and processes; leadership; development opportunities; values; resources; corporate social responsibility; compensation and several other topics.
-Thanks to the employees’ candid and honest response, we were able to identify employees’ unmet needs and understand the challenges they face at work.
-With this feedback we hope to continue leveraging our strengths all the while mobilizing the resources necessary to act on and ameliorate our areas of improvement.
+Reflecting feedback from our employees, their wellbeing and professional and personal fulfillment at work.
+Thanks to our employees’ candid and honest feedback, we were able to identify employees’ unmet needs and understand the challenges they face at work.
+With this feedback, we are continuing to leverage our strengths while mobilizing the resources necessary to act on and ameliorate any areas that may need improvement.

 Health & Safety